 The LAUS program produces monthly and annual employment, unemployment, and labor force data for census regions and divisions, states, counties, metropolitan areas, and many cities, by place of residence.
 The LAUS program provides labor force data (employment and unemployment rates) for each state and sub-state area (metropolitan areas, counties, and cities with populations larger than 25,000).
 LAUS data are used for planning and budgetary purposes, determining employment and training program needs, allocating federal funds under the workforce investment act (WIA) and the federal emergency management agency (FEMA), and identifying labor surplus areas, which receive preference in the awarding of federal procurement contracts.

-Carson City MSA’s unemployment rate was 4.8 percent in May 2024, increasing from 4.6 percent in April 2024, and up from 4.3 percent in May 2023, non-seasonally adjusted.
+Carson City MSA’s unemployment rate was 5 percent in December 2024, increasing from 4.8 percent in November 2024, and up from 4.3 percent in December 2023, non-seasonally adjusted.

 The unemployed percent of the civilian labor force [i.e., 100 times (unemployed/civilian labor force)].